Sam Hutsby

-Sam Hutsby (born 29 October 1988) is an English professional golfer.
+Samuel Michael Thomas Hutsby (born 29 October 1988) is an English professional golfer.

 Amateur career

 Hutsby had a successful amateur career, working under the tutelage of golf coach Sam Torrance until they broke up in June 2008.
 In 2009 he lost the finals of The Amateur Championship at Formby Golf Club to Matteo Manassero, the youngest winner ever.
 He won the Spanish Amateur in 2006, which allowed him to play in the Spanish Open, and lost the Spanish finals to Reinier Saxton in 2009.

 In April 2009, Hutsby was 6th on the World Amateur Golf Ranking, the highest ranked English player at that time.

-He played the Walker Cup in 2009, losing his first singles, winning the Sunday foursomes with Wallace Booth and the Sunday singles, becoming the team's joint leading points scorer.
+Hutsby was selected to play in the 2009 Walker Cup.
+He lost his first singles, winning the Sunday foursomes with Wallace Booth and the Sunday singles, becoming the team's joint leading points scorer.

 Professional career

-The day after the 2009 Walker Cup Hutsby turned professional, as did Gavin Dear, the highest ranked Scottish amateur.
-Their manager is the Wasserman Media Group.
+Hutsby turned professional immediately after the 2009 Walker Cup and made his first appearance as a professional in October 2009 at the Alfred Dunhill Links Championship.
+At the 2009 European Tour qualifying school, Hutsby finished 2nd behind Simon Khan, to earn a place on the European Tour for 2010.
+At the end of his rookie season he lost his playing rights and played on the Challenge Tour in 2011, where he finished 48th in the rankings.

-His first appearance as a professional was in October 2009 at the Alfred Dunhill Links Championship, which was won by Simon Dyson.
-At the year-ending Qualifying School Hutsby finished 2nd behind Simon Khan, to earn a place on the European Tour for 2010.
-At the end of his rookie season he lost his playing rights by a single position, so in 2011 he played on the Challenge Tour, where he finished 48th on the ranking.
+Hutsby returned to the European Tour qualifying school in December 2011, finishing second once again behind David Dixon to secure status for the 2012 European Tour season.

-Hutsby returned to the Qualifying School in December 2011, finishing second once again behind David Dixon to secure a European Tour return.
+In September 2014, Hutsby won the Kazakhstan Open on the Challenge Tour, beating Andrew Johnston by two shots.

-In 2012, he finished 206th on the European Tour.
-At the end of 2012, he finished 44th at Qualifying School to secure a place on the Challenge Tour in 2013.
+In June 2023, Hutsby won his second tournament on the Challenge Tour at the Andalucía Challenge de Cádiz in Spain.
+He was victorious in a six-man playoff.